Introduction to Vermont Slot Machine Casino Gambling in 2020

 - Pari-Mutuel Wagering: Not available

-The state explicitly prohibits slot machines and all other mechanical gambling devices.
+The state of Vermont explicitly prohibits slot machines and all other mechanical gambling devices.

-Under state law, only qualified nonprofit and fraternal organizations can operate games of chance in Vermont.
-All games of chance proceeds must be for charitable, religious, educational, or civil undertakings.
+Nonprofit and fraternal organizations qualified by Vermont can operate games-of-chance.
+All game proceeds must be for charitable, religious, educational, or civil undertakings.

-Limitations include only one “casino night” per calendar month for each organization.
-The frequency limitation for bingo, raffles, and lotteries is twice per week and for three consecutive days twice per year.
+Limitations include one “casino night” per calendar month for each organization.
+Bingo, raffles, and lotteries can be up to twice per week and for three consecutive days twice per year.

-Furthermore, political organizations can offer raffles.
-However, any proceeds must be consistent with the purpose of the party.
+Otherwise, political organizations can offer raffles.
+However, use of proceeds must be consistent with the purpose of the party.

 Slot Machine Private Ownership in Vermont